kailash-manasarovar/statement/docs/timeline/2024/april.md

 - Mostly, I pass the phone to them and Roberto does the talking.

 !!! info "My state of mind that morning"
-    - It's very weird but I have a feeling Roberto was there in person that morning.
+    - It's very weird but I have a feeling Roberto was there in person that morning, in his brown raincoat.
+    - Does he have an extremely messy old-banger of a car?
+Did I get in this car at some point?
     - I was extremely stressed.
     - My mind was clearly overwhelmed at this time.
-I felt then, and now to a lesser extent, extremely absent-minded and forgetful, as if there is literally no space for any more information.
+    - I felt then, and now to a lesser extent, extremely absent-minded and forgetful, as if there was literally no space for any more information.
     - Was I close to cracking and having a nervous breakdown?
-    - I believe this is possible.
+    - I believe this is highly likely.
     - Although the anxiety I experienced this year never approached the intense anxiety I had experienced as PTSD from sexual violence, I do remember shaking, and not being able to perform simple tasks, and I couldn't think or speak clearly at all.
     - I also wonder if they were drugging me again through the water at home or some other way?
     - I wonder if another *distraction* event happened on my way to the offices.

+- I meet David and his assistant and hand over my devices.
-- I take the Asus Zenbook 13 that they took over in France the summer previous, the Yoigo router, and two webcams which I believe they accessed to the expert at DPR in Alicante.
+- I take the Asus Zenbook 13 that hacker [took over in France the summer previous](../2023/august.md#the-hackers-reveal-themselves), the Yoigo router, and two webcams.
-- I meet David and his assistant.
 - The lawyer helps with translating over the phone, I believe.
-It might be good to get some clarification from DPR.
+It might be good to get some clarification from DPR on what he said.
-- I tell them about how they have sexual films of me.
+- I tell them that they have sexual films of me.
 I'm clearly very upset.
-- The lady in the shop is bound to remember me as she looked very alarmed when I was telling her how I had been filmed sexually without my knowledge.
+- The lady assistant in the shop is bound to remember me as she looked very alarmed when I was telling her how I had been filmed sexually without my knowledge.
-- However, I feel that I probably can't trust anyone here, so I only give them a few devices, and not the devices I am certain will come up positive for hacking.
+- Nevertheless, I feel that I probably can't trust anyone here, so I only give them a few devices, and not the devices I am certain will come up positive for hacking.
-- I give them the following:
+- I give David the following devices:
     - My Asus Zenbook 13 laptop: He finds nothing on here so I ask him to reformat the device for me.
-This device could be rechecked now as it was connected again to my new Movistar router which was accessed by hackers immediately it was installed.
+This device could be rechecked now as it was connected again to my new Movistar router which was accessed by hackers immediately.
+On another reformat of this device in [December 2024](../2024/december.md#new-years-eve), they're in again in seconds.
+I have this device stored safely and believe the hardware is probably hacked.
-    - The Yoigo router: He asks for the password to the router.
+    - The Yoigo router: David asks for the password to the router over WhatsApp after some time.
 I give it to him.
-He then says that he can't analyze routers.
-Why did he need the password then?
+He subsequently says that he can't analyze routers.
+What did he need the password for then?
 I kept the router so we can check again.
     - Two security cameras: There was no storage card in one of the webcams so he could not check anything here.
+The other one gave no results.
 I don't know what happened to the card.
+I kept the security cam with the men making scary ghost noises on it secured safely for future analysis.
+- When I go to collect my devices in May, I pay 150 euros.
+- He's found nothing.
-- When I go to collect my devices in May, I pay 150 euros and he says he can check all my Twitter activity instead, so I give him both my account details and send Twitter archives too.
+- He says he can check all my Twitter activity instead, so I give him both my account details and send the Twitter archives too.
 - I have never heard back from him on any of it.
-- Here is my [WhatsApp](../../content/whatsapps/April%202024/WhatsApp%20Chat%20with%20DPR%20Recovery%20Alicante%20-%20GoldenPhone%20informática.zip) messages to him.
+- Here is the [WhatsApp](../../content/whatsapps/April%202024/WhatsApp%20Chat%20with%20DPR%20Recovery%20Alicante%20-%20GoldenPhone%20informática.zip) chat to DPR.

 ## I get an Orange SIM